-Get expert advice on window materials in Hillsdale, MI.
-Call Fortress Exteriors for a free consultation!
+Save energy in Hillsdale, MI.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 This area is located in the rolling, fertile hills of South Central Michigan, bordering Indiana and Ohio, according to the boundaries set up under United States settlement.
 It was long occupied by the Potowatomi, an Algonquian-speaking people who were part of a long-term alliance, called the Council of Three Fires, with the Ojibwe and Odawa (Ottawa).
 A Potowatomi band of about 150 people, led by the chief known as Baw Beese, had a base camp near the large lake in the area.